denten-books/plain-text/4-format.md

 the simulation occludes the realities of the thing being simulated.
 According to the dictionary, the simulation tends to "assume a form resembling that of something else" [@_simulation_2015].
 Assuming the form, as we shall see, will become a key theme in this chapter.
-We will start with metaphor but end with the assumption of form.
+We will begin with the metaphor and end with the assumption of form.

 Consider the commonplace task of "turning pages" in the act of writing or reading electronic text.
 In cognitive linguistic terms, the idea of paper